wikiskripta/FeedbackUs/README.md

 ## Configuration

 Open _config.php_ and set following constants:

-* FU-NAMESPACES - numbers of namespaces we want to give this kind of feedback, separated by comma,
+* FU-NAMESPACES - numbers of namespaces we want to give this kind of feedback, separated by comma
     * For example define('FU-NAMESPACES', '0,2,12'); allows Main, User, Help namespaces.
     * Numbers of built in namespaces can be found at http://www.mediawiki.org/wiki/Manual:Namespace.
     * Default is 0 = Main namespace.